cgossain/FirebaseIdentity/README.md

 Sign-in providers are modelled by the `IdentityProvider` class.

-Currently only `EmailIdentityProvider` and `FacebookIdentityProvider` are implemented, but you could easily subclass `IdentityProvider` to implement any other provider.
+Currently the only providers that have been implemented are `EmailIdentityProvider` and `FacebookIdentityProvider`, but you could easily subclass `IdentityProvider` to implement any other identity provider you.
 Feel free to submit a pull request if you implement other ones :)

 To sign up a new user using email authentication: